hsutter/gcpp/README.md

 # FAQs

-## Q: "Isn't `deferred_heap` just a region?"
+## Q: "Is deferred_heap equivalent to [region-based memory management](https://en.wikipedia.org/wiki/Region-based_memory_management)?"

-`deferred_heap` is a superset of [region-based memory management](https://en.wikipedia.org/wiki/Region-based_memory_management).
+`deferred_heap` is a strict superset of regions.

-The key idea of a region is to efficiently deallocate the region's memory all at once when the region is destroyed. `deferred_heap` does that.
-But it extends the region concept in three ways:
+The key idea of a region is to efficiently release the region's memory in one shot when the region is destroyed, with deallocate-at-once semantics.

+`deferred_heap` does that, but goes further in three ways:

 - It adds  optional **`.collect()`** to reclaim unused parts of the region without waiting for the whole region to be destroyed.
 If you don't call `.collect()`, then when the heap is destroyed the heap's memory is released all at once, exactly like a region.